-Well I just wanted to mention one of the things that’s come up in the past and we’ve been talking a lot about this lately and kind of the issue around how sophisticated asset management has to be and how complicated.
+Well I just wanted to mention one of the things that have come up in the past and we’ve been talking a lot about this lately and kind of the issue around how sophisticated asset management has to be and how complicated.

 That ties back to what Ross was talking about earlier, which was keeping things simpler and not making them complex.

 So I wanted to just talk just for a moment about a lot of what we’ve been telling people lately is, asset management is really about asking yourself questions.

 - Why do I do what I’m doing?

 - What is the reason that we do this sort of maintenance or that sort of maintenance?